 It is a requirement that recognized campus organizations have one or more advisors who are members of the university faculty or staff.
 The role of the advisor in an organization is critical, not only to aid students in obtaining full benefits from extracurricular activities, but also to guide the personal development of individual members and The advisor is instrumental in assisting leaders. students in developing programs and receiving maximum benefit from university and community resources and working within university regulations.
 Faculty/staff members who interested in aiding student organizations should contact the Office of Student Activities.
-Regulations specific to student organizations are printed in The Student Handbook available online http://www.marshall.edu/studentaffairs/StudentHandbook2010-11.pdf.
+Regulations specific to student organizations are printed in The Student Handbook available online at http://muwww-new.marshall.edu/student-affairs/files/2013/04/Student-Handbook-2012-2013-MU.pdf